w3c/wpub/EXPLAINER.md

 - Provide a mechanism for defining a collection of web resources as a publication

- - The resources may be images (comics/manga) or audio files (audiobooks)
+ - The resources may be images (comics/manga), audio files (audiobooks), or even data files which would not be rendered.

 - Provide a mechanism for ascribing descriptive metadata to a collection of web resources.

 - Provide a mechanism for defining an ordering of the resources in a publication